The Four Modules of DBT

 Everything in this world falls into two categories: Things under my control and things not under my control.
 Do you agree?

-There are five things that out of our control!
+There are five things that are outside of our control!
 What are they?
 Other people’s thoughts, other people’s feelings, other people’s behaviors, the past, and the future.
-Such as someone puts you down, someone is upset with you, someone did something that hurt you, and you unconsciously get stuck in the things that happened in the past or the things you imagine that might happen in the future…
+For example, maybe someone puts you down, someone gets upset with you, someone does something that hurts you, and you unconsciously get stuck in the things that happened in the past or the things you imagine that might happen in the future.

-Now, look back in the last 12 months.
-How much time and energy have you spent trying to control those 5 things that are absolutely out of your control?
-Now, take a look how much time do you have left to control the things that are absolutely under your control?
+Now, look back at the last 12 months.
+How much time and energy have you spent trying to control those five things that are absolutely outside of your control?
+Now, take a look… How much time do you have left to control the things that are absolutely under your control?
 I bet not much!

-The truth is that you have power to choose!
+The truth is that you have the power to choose!
 You can choose to focus on things under your control or not under your control.
-No one can point a gun at you and say that you have to focus on the things that are absolutely out of your control.
-Even a prisoner gets to choose to focus on the things that are under his/her control and live a happy life!
+No one can point a gun at you and say that you have to focus on the things that are absolutely outside of your control.
+Even a prisoner gets to choose to focus on the things that are under his or her control and live a happy life!

-So the question is why are we trying to control the things that are absolutely out of our control?
+So, the question is, why are we trying to control the things that are absolutely outside of our control?
 It might be because we do it out of unconscious habit.
 The consequence is that we are going to be frustrated, angry, and feeling completely powerless all the time!

-Make a commitment today: Don’t waste your time and energy focusing on the things that are out of your control!
-You might ask, “What do I do when I recognize something that bothers me that is one of those 5 things?
-My answer is “Let go”.
+Make a commitment today: Don’t waste your time and energy focusing on the things that are outside of your control!
+You might ask, “What do I do when I recognize something that bothers me that is one of those five things?
+My answer is, “Let go.”